 Our vehicles are equipped with USB charging points only so try and bring all of your important electronic devices such as telephone, tablet & head-torch to charge from a USB socket.
 We do not have a 120V or 240V power supply on the vehicle but you will have the opportunity to charge your 120/240V electronic equipment at the hotels we stay at.

 We carry a comprehensive first aid kit for emergencies but we recommend you bring your own for general use.

 Eating well is a very important factor on our expeditions and good food is vital for everyone’s health and well-being.
-When we are camping we usually eat breakfast and the evening meal from the truck.
+When we are camping we usually cook breakfast and the evening meal on the vehicle.
 For lunch we usually stop at a cheap local restaurant giving you a chance to taste the local fare.
-Occasionally we may prepare lunch on the truck when we are in remote areas.
+Occasionally we may prepare lunch on the vehicle when we are in remote areas.

 When staying in hotels (usually in cities) we always strive to provide you with one healthy, wholesome and plentiful meal every day, usually breakfast at the hotel.
 Lunches and evening meals are at your own expense when we stay in hotels.
 Local food is generally very cheap so if you are on a budget then eat what the locals eat.
 Western restaurants tend to be more expensive.